nice-game-hints/machinarium/outskirts/bridge.md

 order: 10
 ---

-Maybe you can pull the rope and ask nicely?
+Maybe you can pull the rope to summon the guard and just ask him nicely?

 # Pretty please with oil on top?
 It seems you're just not the right kind of robot.
 A disguise might help with that.